MQTTactic/LLVM-IR-generation/README.md

 ## Instruction

-> The installation of tools and LLVM envrioments will not be repeated here.
+> The installation of tools and LLVM enviroments will not be repeated here.

 ##### C/C++